bennymi/ato-ui/src/docs/guides/unocss/buttons.md

 ---
 title: Buttons
-description: Create a nice button with just a class.
+description: Create nice buttons with simple CSS classes.
 Can be used for anchors and button elements.
 ---

 <script>